 - Improvement Plans – One important aspect of strategic sourcing is that you constantly have an improvement plan in place.
 This means to evaluate and assess your sourcing needs and your sourcing strategy.
 Strategic sourcing is simply about having a system and processes in place for all your sourcing needs.

-What makes strategic sourcing different from product sourcing is that strategic sourcing is not just about finding the lowest purchase price but is about finding the overall lowest cost.
-In simple terms, if you constantly need to be sourcing for the same product repeatedly, it will cost you money.
+What makes strategic sourcing different from product sourcing is that strategic sourcing is not just about finding the lowest purchase price but also the overall lowest cost.
+Simply put, if you constantly need to be sourcing for the same product repeatedly, it will cost you money.

 Listen To Our Podcast Why Product Development Is Essential Part of Global Trade below or by clicking here.